A proof of the Baum-Connes conjecture for real semisimple Lie groups with coefficients on flag varieties: Abstract

 \section{Abstract}

-We consider the equivariant K-theory of the real semisimple Lie group which acts on the (complex) flag variety of its complexification group.
-We construct an assemble map in the framework of KK-theory.
-Then we prove that it is an isomorphism.
-The prove relies on a careful study of the orbits of the real group action on the flag variety and then piecing together the orbits.
-This result can be considered as a special case of the Baum-Connes conjecture with coefficient.
+We consider the equivariant K-theory of a real semisimple Lie group which acts on the (complex) flag variety of its complexification group.
+We construct an assemble map in the framework of KK-theory and then we prove that it is an isomorphism.
+The prove relies on a careful study of the orbits of the real group action on the flag variety and then piecing together different orbits.
+This result is a special case of the Baum-Connes conjecture with coefficients.